the-maux/JSFScan.sh/README.md

 3. Push, and wait GithubActions to end

 ### Use throw Docker
-`TOKNOW:` If you dont want to get the result by mail, just dont set the var USER_EMAIL
 1. docker build -t themaux/jsfscan:local .
 2. Replace the domain in the file target.txt, with your target
 3. docker run -e GITHUB_PASSWD="${{ secrets.GITHUB_TOKEN }}" \